 STUDENT: WHO ENDORSES YOU?

 Great question.
-The Recording Connection has earned hundreds of professional endorsements.
-Very few, if any, other recording schools can make that claim.
+The Recording Connection has earned thousands of professional endorsements.
+Very few, if any, ordinary recording schools can make that claim.

 - Ryan Hewitt (The Red Hot Chili Peppers, blink-182, The Dixie Chicks)

 - Al Schmitt (Paul McCartney, Michael Bublé, Diana Krall)

 - Niko Bolas (Beyoncé, Billy Joel, Stan Getz, KISS, John Mayer)

 - Bob Bullock (Shania Twain, Reba McEntire, George Strait)

 - Bil VornDick (Bob Dylan, Béla Fleck, John Oates)

 - Carmen Rizzo (Coldplay, Alanis Morissette, DJ Tiesto)